- Planning the Perfect Proposal

 - Decide on whether or not to have your proposal photographed

-Whether you’re hiring a photographer or taking the DIY approach, make a decision on how to capture photos of your proposal.
+Whether you’re hiring a photographer or taking the DIY approach, make a decision on how to capture your proposal photos.

 - Practice, practice, practice